agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

    `deploy-bench/drain-scale-sweep.sh "1 2"` to populate it.

-3. **Single-pod contestant ceiling ~150k delivered/s.** One echo pod with one TCP connection per task caps before the measurement pipeline does (`e2e/README.md:84`, `docs/horizontal-scaling.md:124-128`).
+3. **Single-pod contestant ceiling ~150k delivered/s.** One echo pod with one TCP connection per task caps before the measurement pipeline does.
 This is exactly what makes the measure-capacity-sweep non-monotonic (§2C).
 To find the pipeline's *own* ceiling you must add responder pods / cores; until then the measurement ceiling (>144k) is a *floor*, not the true limit.

 4. **Telemetry-on per-worker ceiling (~445k) < telemetry-off (~600–790k).** The single
-   broker caps durable telemetry at ~445k/s (`docs/horizontal-scaling.md:70-72`), and the audit's **T1 aggregator-shard** fix is identified but **not implemented** — `record()` still drains through one task per worker (`docs/tps-serialization-audit.md:90-113`).
+   broker caps durable telemetry at ~445k/s, and the audit's **T1 aggregator-shard** fix is identified but **not implemented** — `record` still drains through one task per worker.
 The 2-broker split + aggregator sharding are the named levers to close the gap.

 5. **Single-replica / non-sharded components.**
-   - **correctness-validator does NOT shard** — it matches every order against a reference book, so memory + wall-clock scale with *total order volume*; it's "the least-scalable component" and OOMs/timeouts if a run overshoots the delivered ceiling (`docs/horizontal-scaling.md:129-136, 158`).
+   - **correctness-validator does NOT shard** — it matches every order against a reference book, so memory + wall-clock scale with *total order volume*; it's "the least-scalable component" and OOMs/timeouts if a run overshoots the delivered ceiling.
 Its concurrent partition drain (`drainPartitionConcurrency = 12`, `services/correctness-validator/internal/source/drain.go:133`) fixed the 240 s→18 s *startup* cost but not the volume bound.